 The candles at the funeral and the memorial service and those placed on the tomb represent the light of Christ, which we wish for our loved ones.

-Our company specialize in offering high quality 100% beeswax candles in many different sizes and variants from monasteries in Russia, why we collaborate with, for example, Valaam S:t George Monastery, Spaso-Preobrazhenskiy Monastery, Svyato-Blagoveshchenskiy Monastery, Voskresenskiy Monastery and Svyato-Troitskiy Zhenskiy Monastery Murom.
+Our company specialize in offering high quality 100% beeswax candles in many different sizes and variants from monasteries, why we collaborate with, for example, Valaam S:t George Monastery, Spaso-Preobrazhenskiy Monastery, Svyato-Blagoveshchenskiy Monastery, Voskresenskiy Monastery and Svyato-Troitskiy Zhenskiy Monastery Murom.

 Orthodox beeswax candles have a natural and lightly sweet scent of honey, a light goldenbrown color (and if coloured, only so with organic colorants), without any bleaching, with the candle wick of 100% cotton, and the product is as natural as it can be.

 Our candles are dripless and smokeless, and are especially suitable for people with allergies or asthma.